Logiqx/gps-details/docs/devices/garmin/developer/gps-events.md

 FIT files from newer Garmin devices contain records for the GPS Events.

+These can easily be viewed using the online [FIT File Viewer](https://www.fitfileviewer.com/).
+The developer mode allows you to see the underlying values.

-Event type 49 indicates a mode change and the mode itself is a 16-bit value.
+GPS event type 49 indicates a mode change and the mode itself is a 16-bit value, indicating the systems / signals.